Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Note: Over time vitamin C will change color and will lose its potency.
 I have found that storing it in a cold place will slow down this oxidation process and it will barely change from the moment I open it to the last drop.

-Won't taking Vitamin C supplements help my skin?
+Will taking Vitamin C supplements to improve my skin help?

 Will applying citrus fruits to my face help the same as a vitamin c serum?